facebook/react-devtools/README.md

 React Developer Tools is a system that allows you to inspect a React Renderer, including the Component hierarchy, props, state, and more.

-There are shells for chrome (adding it to the chrome devtools), firefox, atom/nuclide, and as a standalone electron app.
+There are shells for Chrome (adding it to the Chrome devtools), Firefox, Atom/Nuclide, and as a standalone Electron app.

 ![](/images/devtools-full.gif)